Manfred Moore: Switch to rugby league

 Following his Super Bowl appearance, Moore was recruited by Australian New South Wales Rugby Football League premiership team the Newtown Jets for the 1977 NSWRFL season, with the move being financed by John Singleton.
 He made his first grade debut just 98 days after the Super Bowl, playing on the wing against the Western Suburbs Magpies before 5,743 spectators at Henson Park.
 He impressed on debut, scoring the club's first try of the season.
 This made him the first, and to date only, person to score a first grade rugby league try in Australia and an NFL touchdown in the US.
 Moore lasted only four games in the NSWRFL; he was relegated to reserve grade and played in the second row before receiving a head injury in a match against Penrith which prompted him to return to the National Football League prematurely.

 Return to the NFL

 Moore returned to the National Football League with the Minnesota Vikings, playing twelve games in the 1977 NFL season.

+Personal life

+Moore's brother Malcolm, played in 3 games for the Los Angeles Rams during the 1987 NFL season.
+His nephew, Solomon Byrd, currently plays in the NFL for the Houston Texans.